Go back to Resources

 Toptal Drawbacks

-Toptal’s non-specialization in tech and its focus on established companies are its main downsides.
-It is also not very well suited for satisfying tailored hiring requirements — an unsurprising consequence of its non-specialization.
-Add that to the absence of any cost-cutting benefits and its non-involvement in integrating developers into their new working environment, and you may find that you need a different Triplebyte competitor — such as Terminal.
+Toptal’s non-specialization in tech and its focus on large, established companies are its main downsides.
+It is also not very well suited for satisfying tailored hiring requirements—an unsurprising consequence of its non-specialization.
+Add that to the absence of any cost-cutting benefits and its non-involvement in integrating developers into their new working environment, and you may find that you need a different Triplebyte competitor, such as Terminal.

 6. X-Team

-X-team is a fully remote, tech-oriented community of elite developers from over 75 countries worldwide.
-These include countries in Africa, Latin America, Europe, and Asia that have quite recently begun to boom as sources of in-demand developer talent.
-The platform prides itself on inclusion, diversity, human capital development, and a team-oriented work ethic.
+X-team is a fully remote, tech-oriented community of elite developers from over 70 countries across Africa, Latin America, Europe, and Asia.
+Like many Triplebyte alternatives on this list, it provides on-demand engineers to global businesses, focusing mainly on long-term engagements.
+The company performs vetting and matching and prides itself on inclusion, diversity, human capital development, and a team-oriented work ethic.

 Triplebyte vs X-Team